-Breast Implants with Lift NJ
+Breast Implants with Lift in NJ and Staten Island

 The breasts go through many changes during a lifetime.
 With aging, gravity causes them to droop.
 Also, having children can cause them to deflate.
 Finally, many people lose weight which can also cause a flat appearance.
 For these patients, breast implants combined with a lift, or mastopexy, may be the best procedure for them.

-Dr. Cuber, Dr. Heller, and Dr. Sewell have a large amount of experience with this procedure, and over the last 15 years, have worked to individualize their approach to each patient, because each patient needs a different amount of lifting.
+Dr. Cuber, Dr. Heller, and Dr. Sewell have a large amount of experience with this breast augmentation procedure, and over the last 15 years, have worked to individualize their approach to each patient, because each patient needs a different amount of lifting.
 They will personally examine you and discuss what type of implants and breast lift incision is best for you.

 Generally, the implant cannot be too large because it will be hard to close the breast lift incisions.
 The implant simply gives back some of the fullness in the upper breast that has been lost.
 The breast lift incisions are divided into three types:

 1. Periareolar (around the nipple) for minimal sagging

 2. Circumvertical or lollipop (around the nipple with a vertical extension) for moderate sagging

 3. Inverted T or anchor incision (around the nipple with a vertical extension plus horizontal extension) for severe sagging